TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 ### What to do when you got rid of Google Photos?
 What are the alternatives? 🗺
  - I really recommend you using [Syncthing](https://syncthing.net/) for syncing your photos and files across devices.
 It does so through your local Wi-Fi, so you're not dependent on any service or internet connection.
 It will also keep original file creation date and metadata, so it resolves Android issue that I mentioned before.

+ - [Immich](https://immich.app/) aims to be full blown GPhotos replacement - it's still under development, but already looks great!

+ - Same with [Photoprism](https://photoprism.org/), tho this one is in development longer (may be more mature)

  - If you want something more centralized but also self-hosted, [Nextcloud](https://nextcloud.com) is a nice choice, but its approach to photos is still not perfect.
 (And you need to set up your own server)

- - Guys at [Photoprism](https://photoprism.org/) are working on full Google Photos alternative, with search and AI tagging etc, but it's stil work in progress

 ### Other Takeout projects
 I used this tool to export my notes to markdown - you can then edit them with any markdown editor you like :)